waveywaves/mirrord-kafka-debug-example/BLOG.md

 mirrord operator setup --accept-tos --license-key your-license-key --kafka-splitting | kubectl apply -f -
 ```

-Note: When installing with the mirrord-operator Helm chart, Kafka splitting is enabled by setting the `operator.kafkaSplitting` value to `true`.
+**Note:** When installing with the mirrord-operator Helm chart, Kafka splitting is enabled by setting the `operator.kafkaSplitting` value to `true`.

+## Understanding Kafka in Distributed Systems

 ### What is a queue and when is it used?